Data standardization for robust lip sync: RELATED WORK

 \section{RELATED WORK}

 \textbf{3DMM coefficients}.
 Several ambiguities make estimating 3DMM coefficients difficult \cite{egger20203d}.
-Major expression-related ambiguity results from the fact that certain changes in facial shape can be ascribed to either identity variations or expressions, which can be inferred from Eq.\ref{eq:S}.
-One way of resolving the ambiguity is to use multiple images of a subject, assuming that they are of the same underlying subject-specific attributes.
+Major expression-related ambiguity results from the fact that certain changes in facial shape can be ascribed to either identity variations or expressions, which can be inferred from \eqref{eq:S}.
 In a recent benchmark \cite{REALY}, Deep3D \cite{Deng_2019_CVPR_Workshops} and MGCNet \cite{MGCNET} are shown to fit the mouth area well.
 But they exhibit inconsistent ascriptions across images as they attempt to estimate all attributes using preimage features.
-Others \cite{Thies_2016_CVPR}, on the other hand, optimize global subject-specific attributes for images of a subject and ascribe image-varying facial morphings to the expression.
-However, optimization-based methods are less robust in the wild \cite{ExpNet}.
-In this paper, we integrate this global constraint into Deep3D \cite{Deng_2019_CVPR_Workshops} to improve expression disentanglement consistency.
+To resolve the ambiguity, some \cite{tewari2019fml}\cite{Mallikarjun2021learn} propose learning an improved version of 3DMM with more orthogonal identity and expression subspaces.
+Instead of enhancing the 3DMM model, some researchers prefer to introduce constraints during optimization.
+For instance, by aggregating multiple images of a subject and assuming that they are of the same underlying subject-specific attributes, \cite{Thies_2016_CVPR} optimizes global attributes specific to the subject, and attributes image-varying facial morphing to the expression.
+Despite being simpler, optimization-based methods are less robust in the wild \cite{ExpNet}.
+In this paper, we integrate this global constraint into Deep3D \cite{Deng_2019_CVPR_Workshops} to improve disentanglement consistency.
+Note that in this work, we are focused on improving the consistency of expression disentanglement at the video level, rather than on more accurate 3D face reconstruction.

 \textbf{Face synthesis/generation}.
 There are various methods for face frontalization.
-Many people utilize generative models to translate a profile face into a frontal one.
-However, they may not preserve the expression of the input image \cite{kang2021robust}.
-Recently, \cite{kang2021robust} proposes to synthesize expression-preserving frontal faces via warping.
-However, adapting those methods to deal with compound factors would be difficult.
-Otherwise, it has been shown that full parametric models (see Sec.\ref{sec:preliminaries}) can be used to synthesize faces with diversified attribute combinations \cite{Deng_2019_CVPR_Workshops}\cite{MGCNET}.
+Some use generative models \cite{koumparoulis2018deep} to translate a profile face to a frontal one. \cite{Zhou_2020_CVPR} blends generative models with 3DMM for 3D face rotations.
+However, they may not preserve the expression of the input image \cite{kang2021robust} and generative models are less robust when generating videos.
+Others, instead, propose to synthesize expression-preserving frontal faces via warping \cite{kang2021robust}.
+However, those methods are specifically designed to address head poses, and adapting them to manage compound factors could be challenging.
+Otherwise, it has been shown that full parametric models (see Sec.~\ref{sec:preliminaries}) can be used to synthesize faces with diversified attribute combinations \cite{Deng_2019_CVPR_Workshops}\cite{MGCNET}.
 This method involves both controllability and steady synthesis quality.
 In this paper, we explore its potential in handling compound distracting factors.